a13xe/ColorizeTextHpp/README.md

 :eye: Overview
 --------------------------------------------------------------------------------------------------------------------------------------------------

-This C++ tiny library provides a simple tools for colorizing text console output.
+This C++ tiny library provides a simple tools for colorizing your console output.
-With it you can set the **text color**, **background color**, and **boldness** of the text.
+With it you can set the **text color**, **background color**, and the **boldness** of a text.

 :beginner: Getting Started
 --------------------------------------------------------------------------------------------------------------------------------------------------

-- Include the [ColorizeText.hpp](https://github.com/a13xe/ColorizeTextHpp/releases/download/v1.0.0/ColorizeText.hpp) file in your project.
+- Include the [ColorizeText.hpp](https://github.com/a13xe/ColorizeTextHpp/releases/download/v1.0.0/ColorizeText.hpp) file into your project.
-- Also need to clear the console screen to ensure hte colors display correctly.
+- Also need to clear the console screen to ensure the colors display correctly.
   For this use:

 ```cpp